ksodoo/ksodoo/README.md

 - 👋 Hi, I’m @ksodoo
-- 🌱 I’m currently learning ROS
+- 🌱 I’m currently learning about Robotic arms

 <!---
 ksodoo/ksodoo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.